EHB-TI/web-app-brute-force/README.md

 ## Data Acces and Exposure
 - Injection : Use Parameterized SQL commands for all data access.
-- Practice Least Privilege - Connect to the database using an account with a minimum set of permissions required to do it's job i.e. not the sa account
+- Practice Least Privilege - Connect to the database using an account with a minimum set of permissions required to do it's job i.e. not the sa account.
-- We will not store Encrypted password
+- We will not store Encrypted password.
 - Enforce passwords with a minimum complexity that will survive a dictionary attack i.e. longer passwords that use the full character set (numbers, symbols and letters) to increase the entropy.
-- Use a strong encryption routine such as AES-512 where personally identifiable data needs to be restored to it's original format
+- Use a strong encryption routine such as AES-512 where personally identifiable data needs to be restored to it's original format.
-- Use TLS 1.2 for the entire site
+- Use TLS 1.2 for the entire site.
-- Ensure headers are not disclosing information about your application
+- Ensure headers are not disclosing information about your application.

 ## Broken Access Control
-- Reduce the time period a session can be stolen in by reducing session timeout and removing sliding expiration
+- Reduce the time period a session can be stolen in by reducing session timeout and removing sliding expiration.
 - Ensure cookie is sent over HTTPS in the production environment.
-This should be enforced in the config transforms
+This should be enforced in the config transforms.
-- Protect LogOn, Registration and password reset methods against brute force attacks by throttling requests and considering using ReCaptcha
+- Protect LogOn, Registration and password reset methods against brute force attacks by throttling requests and considering using ReCaptcha.
-- Use authentication or session management privided by .Net
+- Use authentication or session management privided by .Net .

 ## Cross site Scripting (XSS)
-- Prevention : .NET Frameworks includes the AntiXssEncoder library, which has a comprehensive input encoding library
+- Prevention : .NET Frameworks includes the AntiXssEncoder library, which has a comprehensive input encoding library.
-- Enable a Content Security Policy, this will prevent your pages from accessing assets it should not be able to access (e.g. a malicious script)
+- Enable a Content Security Policy, this will prevent your pages from accessing assets it should not be able to access (e.g. a malicious script).
-- validateRequest is a value in the web.config that enables limited XSS protection in ASP.NET and should be left intact as it provides partial prevention of Cross Site Scripting
+- validateRequest is a value in the web.config that enables limited XSS protection in ASP.NET and should be left intact as it provides partial prevention of Cross Site Scripting.

 ## Insecure Deserialization
 - Validate User Input, Malicious users are able to use objects like cookies to insert malicious information to change user roles.
-- We will not accept Serialized Objects from Untrusted Sources and prevent Deserialization of Domain Objects
+- We will not accept Serialized Objects from Untrusted Sources and prevent Deserialization of Domain Objects.

 ## Encryption
 - Use the Windows Data Protection API (DPAPI) for secure local storage of sensitive data.